How Was The Hanging Gardens Of Babylon Built

 Waterproofing and Irrigation

 Ancient engineers likely employed a multi-layered waterproofing system.
+Above this, a layer of lead sheets might have been used, providing an additional level of protection against water penetration.
 The first layer would have consisted of reeds and bitumen, creating a relatively impermeable barrier.
-Above this, a layer of lead sheets might have been used, providing an additional level of protection against water penetration.
 Finally, a thick layer of soil would have been placed on top, allowing the plants to take root and thrive.

 The Plants and Landscaping

 Historians believe that the gardens contained a wide variety of trees, shrubs, and flowering plants, many of which were likely imported from distant lands.
-These might have included cedars from Lebanon, cypresses from Syria, and various other species from Persia and beyond.
+Now, these might have included cedars from Lebanon, cypresses from Syria, and various other species from Persia and beyond.
 The selection of plants would have been carefully chosen to create a visually stunning and fragrant landscape, providing a respite from the arid conditions of Mesopotamia.

 Labor and Resources